Documentation Index

 Prev Next

-This article explains the different ways you can filter assets in the asset pane, making it easier to view, manage, and work with your media.
+This article explains the various ways of filtering assets in the asset pane, making it easier to view, manage, and work with your media.

 The Clip Link application is your central hub for navigating and managing assets in one place.
 With Clip Link, you can: